gkhns/Unified-HTB-Tier-2-/README.md

 script /dev/null -c bash

 ```
 I followed the article for the next steps.
-Next steps are:
+We can either;
 '
 * Extract admin hashes and crack them (requires significant computing power -- I gave up on this)
-* Add a new Admin account
+* Add a new admin account

 First, we need to generate a password hash for the admin account: